stefabat/CheatSheet/README.md

-# Cheatsheet
+# CheatSheet
-A wikipedia containing cheatsheet for general tools
+A repository containing cheatsheets written in Markdown for general tools